 Medical expenses can take a serious chunk of your household budget and income, especially when they come from unexpected emergencies.
 Fortunately, the Internal Revenue Service gives you some relief by making some of these medical expenses deductible on your tax return.
-However, you need to understand which medical and dental expenses are deductible and how you can take advantage of this tax deduction.
+But you have to understand which medical and dental expenses are deductible and how you can take advantage of this tax break.

-We explain how to use IRS Publication 502 to calculate your medical deductions and give you guidance on which expenses are deductible and which are not.
+You can use IRS Publication 502 to calculate your medical deductions and to give you guidance on which expenses are deductible and which are not.

 How to Claim the Medical Expenses Deduction

 Medical and health care expenses are only deductible in the year you pay them.
-You must itemize your deductions to claim a medical expenses deduction.
-This means that you cannot take the standard deduction.
-Therefore, you can only claim a medical expenses deduction when your total itemized deductions are greater than the standard deduction available to you for your filing status.
+You must itemize your deductions to claim them.
+This means that you can't take the standard deduction.
+You should only claim a medical expenses deduction if your total itemized deductions are greater than the standard deduction available to you for your filing status.

 These are the steps to follow if you itemize.
 You have to use Form 1040 and attach Schedule A.